matfra/isitfoggy.today/README.md

 https://zero.isitfoggy.com

-NOTE: This code has been running on a raspberry pi zero for 8 years but unless you are stuck with an old raspberry pi zero, you should checkout https://github.com/matfra/fenetre.cam is a more modern/extensible python rewrite supproting many image sources.
+NOTE: This code has been running on a raspberry pi zero for 8 years but unless you are stuck with an old raspberry pi zero, you should checkout https://github.com/matfra/fenetre.cam which is a more modern/extensible python rewrite supporting many image sources.

 There are configuration files for